 Since 2006, the CJD Foundation has awarded 35 grants for prion disease research.
 In the history of the program, we have awarded more than a million dollars in research grants.
 The CJD Foundation Research Grant Program offers families affected by prion disease a way to make a measurable impact on the field, in memory of their loved ones.

-The 2017/18 CJD Foundation Call for Grant Applications was announced in Spring 2017 at the Prion 2017 conference in Edinburgh, Scotland.
+The 2018/19 CJD Foundation Call for Grant Applications will be announced in Spring 2018 at the Prion 2018 conference in Santiago de Compostela, Spain.
 Deadlines for submissions are as follows: